 - Return the chicken thighs to the pot.
 Pour the sauce over the chicken thighs.

 - Seal the pot and cook on manual for 8 minutes for boneless chicken thighs or 10 minutes for bone-in chicken thighs.
+Once the cook time is up, do a quick pressure release.

 - Remove chicken from the pot to a plate and cover with foil if desired to keep warm.